TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 2/1 Chronicles 2.16.md

 ---

 and their sisters were Zeruiah and Abigail.
-And the sons of Zeruiah: Abishai, and Joab, and Asahel, three.
+The sons of Zeruiah: Abishai, and Joab, and Asahel, three.